VCityTeam/UD-Viz/docs/static/Developers.md

 In order to establish that specific developing context you might
 - clone both repositories side by side (that is your cloned application repository stands in the same directory as the cloned UD-Viz) on your local
+- within the cloned UD-Viz repository, run `npm install` (because your `webpack.config.js` will make reference to `../UD-Viz/node_modules`).
 - Modify your the `package.json` of your application in order to "point" to the cloned version of the UD-Viz library.
   Entries of the form